 - The HKS MC/MPA program requires that students enrolling in the MC/MPA program through the PLC pathway participate in the in-person, MC/MPA summer program and either the fall or spring term in-person.

-- HES requires that admitted students complete at least three courses (12 credits) in person.
-(For additional information, please visit the Harvard Extension School's website.)
+- HES requires admitted graduate program students to complete a specific 4-credit requirement in person.
+For full details, please visit Harvard Extension School’s website.

 Do I need to have a specific degree or a certain amount of work experience to register for the Public Leadership Credential?